Skip to content

 这个问题我们商量了一上午。(Zhè ge wèntí wǒmen shāngliang le yí shàngwǔ.)

-We discussed this item for a whole morning.
+We discussed this problem for a whole morning.

 我们不能再合作下去了。(Wǒmen bù néng zài hézuòxiàqü le.)